 So what is a blended whisky?
 Blended Scotch whisky is a blend of malt and grain whiskies from various distilleries.
 Usually the cheaper the blend, then the more grain whisky is in the blend.
 If the bottle has an age statement on it, then it will indicate the age of the youngest whisky.
 Over the past few year we’ve see the emergence of blended malt whisky.
 This is sometimes referred to as “vatted malt”.
 This blended whisky will contain only malt whiskies and won’t have any grain whisky in the blend.

 The best brand of blended whisky would definitely be Johnnie Walker (click here to find out more on Johnnie Walker whisky).
-They produce a range of whisky classed by coloured labels - Red Label, Black Label, Green Label (discontinued), Gold Label, Platinum Label and Blue Label.
+They produce a range of whisky classed by coloured labels – Red Label, Black Label, Green Label (discontinued), Gold Label, Platinum Label and Blue Label.
 They also produce whiskies specifically for the duty free market, and these can only be purchased at airports and other duty free outlets.
-Want to exchange whisky?

 Why the Whisky Exchange?

-We offer Scotch whisky and whiskies from all over the world in association with the Whisky Exchange.
 They consistently provide a high quality of customer service and have one of the largest selections of whisky online.
 In fact, it is sometimes easier to find single malt whiskies there than in whisky shops in Scotland!
 They have over 500o whiskies available for sale and they export to most countries in the world!
 Every year they hold a whisky exchange in London with presentations of exclusive and rare single malt whiskies, blended whiskies and world whiskies.